cat-in-a-box/cat-in-a-box.github.io/README.md

 # Personal Web Page

 Just a personal web page built with <b>React</b>, <b>React-Router</b>, <b>SCSS</b>, <b>JavaScript</b>
 and little bit of love.
+Also has Dark Mode implemented by using <b>localStorage</b>.

 Provides information about me and my coding skills by showcasing my personal projects: